-Livewell
+• Livewell

-This switch activates the livewell pump and light.
-A circuit breaker located above this switch provides over-current protection for this circuit.
+This switch, located on the cockpit switch panel, activates the livewell pump and light.
+A circuit breaker located beside this switch provides over-current protection for this circuit.

 • Navigational/Anchor Lights

 This three-position switch (NAV-OFF-ANC) changes the lighting configurations to running or anchor lights.
 A circuit breaker located above this switch provides over-current protection for this circuit.